MCT-master/mct-master.github.io/_posts/2018-08-22-introduction-group-c.markdown

 tools.

 ## Bio

-**Atilio**: I’m a music composer and a music recording and mix engineer.
-I have worked in a wide range of different recording studios and live acoustic settings.
-In addition, I have relevant working experience in the film industry as a sound mixer and sound designer.

 **Karolina**: With a background in media-film and theatre studies I landed in the MCT program to learn about hand-on technology and its